TUITION AND FINANCIAL AID

 Award Process

-Scholarship applications are reviewed by the Scholarship Committee, which is composed of:
+Scholarship applications are reviewed by the Scholarship Committee.

 All scholarships are awarded as tuition credits, applied directly to eligible students’ accounts.